 That was certainly the most “demonic” and “near the edge” work Cowling ever did.
 It’s interesting to note that it was sold by all sorts of groups all over the world way beyond the portals of the University of Chicago Press or Cambridge University Press.
 The most extreme National Socialist organization in the United States called the National Alliance led by William Pierce actually sold Maurice Cowling’s The Impact of Hitler.
 He understood intellectually where it was coming from, even in a dissentient way.

 So, in a way, Cowling is prepared to be heretical.
 Cowling is prepared to do what soft Leftists do.
 They basically say, “No enemies on the Left.”
 When Clare Short once said when Communism had been destroyed, “Communism has gone down, but Marxism has not been beaten.”
 That, in many ways, is the difference between the Left and the Right.
-Moderate Leftists who do not like the politics of communism, its harshness, totalitarianism, viciousness, ???.
+Moderate Leftists who do not like the politics of communism, its harshness, totalitarianism, viciousness, it reduces people to jealousy.
 They’re like O’Brien from Nineteen Eighty-Four.
 But they are prepared to look at, to think about and to use the theoretical ideas of an enormous range of Marxists, from Gramsci to Adorno to ??? and so on.
 They’re not frightened of ideas.

 Whereas the conservative tradition, largely, you know, Scruton and Oakeshott are all right, but if you go any further out than that, it’s regarded as terrifying, and you are supping with the Devil.
 And you have to have a very long spoon in order to do that.
 So, in a sense, he’s reacting against that type of hypocrisy, the idea that some ideas are respectable and others are not.
 Where, as far as he was concerned, they’re all ideas.
 And many of them mask the urgency of power.